beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Generative AI Tools

 May assist you with matters you are dealing with related to this guide.
-They can be helpful and are easy to use despite their technical-sounding names such as Large Language Models ([LLMs](large%20language%20models)) or Generative Pre-trained Transformer ([GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)).
+They can be helpful and are easy to use despite their technical-sounding names such as Large Language Models ([LLMs](large%20language%20models)), Generative Pre-trained Transformer ([GPT](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)) and Artificial Intelligence ([AI](https://en.wikipedia.org/wiki/Artificial_intelligence)).
 Simply enter a question, known as a **prompt**, and press `Enter`.

-**Generative AI** systems, emerged in 2023, they may be used for interactive 'discussion', however you should independently verify the responses and try asking the same question in a different way and on different platforms or language models.
+**Generative AI** systems emerged to mainstream use in 2023.
+You can use them for interactive 'discussion', however you should independently verify the responses and try asking the same question in a different way and on different platforms or language models.

 Here is an [example](./example-ChatGPT.md) of asking a question to a generative AI system about probate.